 An artistic past

 Maud Russell made Mottisfont into a vibrant hub of artistic activity from the 1930s onwards.
-She invited many Modern British artists, critics and designers for long weekends of croquet and creative conversation.
+She supported and commissioned work.
+She invited many Modern British artists, critics and designers for long weekends of croquet and creative conversation here.

 Artist and collector Derek Hill was a frequent visitor.
-He honoured his long friendship with the Russells by leaving a substantial collection of 20th-century art to us, on display throughout the house.
+He honoured his long friendship with the Russells by leaving a substantial collection of 20th-century art to us.

 Here at Mottisfont we have a permanent display of 20th-century art and changing exhibitions in a spacious art gallery.
 We also support artists in residence to create site-specific installations here.

 Step into the beech circle for a sound experience combining Japanese percussion and bass baritone voice, inspired by Mottisfont’s heritage as a place of pilgrimage.